How to Solve Few-Shot Abusive Content Detection Using the Data We Actually Have: Conclusions

 \section{Conclusions}

 Due to the large variety of the abusive content to be filtered, lack of resources is a major problem, larger than for many other NLP tasks.
-In order to eliminate the need for expensive dataset annotation for novel application scenarios, and thus reduce costs, we proposed a two-step multi-dataset approach (MDL) which exploits datasets we already have to learn general abusive language understanding and requires only a few annotated samples for the target task.
-Our experiments on various datasets showed that external datasets can improve few-shot classification across tasks, text genres and languages, not only of seen but unseen labels as well.
-Additionally, our analysis also shows that specialized foundation models, built either by careful external label selection or by involving rarely available cross-lingual related data sources, can further improve the performance.
-However, such models can be built with the use of abusive language expertise in the former case, or specialized data annotation in the latter case, thus making the final model more expensive.
-We argue for a general foundation model which can cheaply be adapted to yet unforeseen setups.
+In order to eliminate the need for expensive dataset annotation for novel application scenarios, and thus reduce costs, we proposed a two-step multi-dataset approach (MDT) which exploits datasets we already have to learn general abusive language understanding and requires only a few annotated samples for the target task.
+Our experiments on various datasets showed that external datasets improve few-shot classification across tasks, text genres and languages.
+Additionally, our analysis reveals that external-only labels also contain useful information and consequently, that unseen labels can be improved as well, arguing for the utility of our approach.